Switzerland Travel Information

 Switzerland is bordered by Italy to the south, France to the west, Germany to the north, and Austria and Liechtenstein to the east.
 Switzerland is a landlocked country geographically divided between the Alps, the Swiss Plateau and the Jura.
-It is made up of four main linguistic and cultural regions, German, French, Italian and the Romansh-speaking.
+It is made up of four main linguistic and cultural regions, German, French, Italian and Romansh-speaking.
 It is famous for its mountains and lakes.
 Switzerland has one of the best public transport networks in the world

 The Alps make up about 60% of the country's total area but the majority of the population lives in the Swiss Plateau.
 The country has more than 1500 lakes which together with glaciers, cover about 6% of the country’s terrain.
 The largest lake is Lake Geneva in western Switzerland shared with France.
 Lake Constance is the second largest Swiss lake and borders Austria and Germany.
 Other important lakes are Lake Lucerne and Lake Maggiore, the third largest lake.

 As skiing is to winter, perhaps the Swiss lakes are to summer due to their beauty, mountain backdrops and charming lakeside resorts.
-Some of the major lakes are the mirror-like Lake Geneva, Europe’s largest lake, Lake Lucerne wit its background of majestic peaks, Lake Constance with its mild climate, flowers, gardens and palm trees, Lake Thun with the lovely resort of Interlaken as its gem and Lake Lugano with its Italian influences.
+Some of the major lakes are the mirror-like Lake Geneva, Europe’s largest lake, Lake Lucerne with its background of majestic peaks, Lake Constance with its mild climate, flowers, gardens and palm trees, Lake Thun with the lovely resort of Interlaken with its gem and Lake Lugano with its Italian influences.

-Zurich is Switzerland’s principal city although not its capital.
+Zurich is Switzerland’s principal city although not it's capital.
 It has been regarded as being among the most desirable cities in the world to live in. it boasts not only many museums, theatres and concert halls, but a multitude of bars, nightclubs and discos.
 The Bahnhofstrasse is one of Switzerland's prime shopping streets.

 Geneva is Switzerland's second largest city located on the French border.
 It is where a number of international organizations have their headquarters including the European headquarters of the UN, the International Committee of the Red Cross and, the World Health Organization.
 Geneva is also well known for its Car Fair, Inventors' Fair and Book Fair.